gfirem/formidable_copy_action/readme.txt

 Add action to send data to another form.
 Is possible to update, also exist the option to push only the data inside a repeatable section.

 == Changelog ==
+= 2.0.9 =
+* Fixing the assets generated from the sh script.

 = 2.0.8 =
 * Fixing the toggle shortcode to garb the shortcodes from the right bar.
 * Updating freemius.